San Isidro, Davao Oriental

-San Isidro, officially the Municipality of San Isidro (Lungsod ng San Isidro; Bayan ng San Isidro), is a 3rd class municipality in the province of Davao Oriental, Philippines.
+San Isidro, officially the Municipality of San Isidro (Lungsod ng San Isidro; Bayan ng San Isidro), is a municipality in the province of Davao Oriental, Philippines.
 According to the 2020 census, it has a population of 33,664 people.

 San Isidro is one of the "gulf towns" of Davao Oriental whose shorelines stretch along Davao Gulf.
 Other gulf towns are Banaybanay, Lupon and Governor Generoso.

 History

 The town of San Isidro was created by virtue of Republic Act No. 4744 enacted by the Philippine Congress on June 18, 1966.
 It started operating as a local government unit in January 1968.
 Its founder and the first mayor was Vicente Yu, Sr.